sana1211/sana1211/README.md

 <h3 align="left">Achievements:</h3>

--  Python for Beginners (Grade A)
+-  Python for Beginners | University of Moratuwa (Grade A)
--  Web Design for Beginners (Grade A)
+-  Web Design for Beginners | University of Moratuwa (Grade A)
 -  The Fundamentals of Digital Marketing (Google Digital Garage - Certificate ID : 8FE ZW9 XKG)
 -  Diploma in MS Office (Grade C)